shelby-moore/multi-tenant-cluster/bootstrapping/charts/tenant/README.md

 ## RBAC

-A Kubernetes Role is created with full edit access to the entire namespace, with the exception of Daemonsets.
+A Kubernetes Role is created with full edit access to the entire namespace, with the exception of being able to create Daemonsets.
 It may be preferable to adapt this role to optionally be created with readonly access in production environments, with edit access being reserved for non-production environments.

 A Kubernetes RoleBinding is created that binds the above role to a Group named `eks-TENANTNAME-developers` (TENANTNAME is replaced with the name passed to the Helm chart).
 The assumption here is that a group with the same name is created in Okta, with the developers that should have access to the tenant namespace added to this group.
 The kubeconfig for developers should look similar to: